BikramDeySDE/Unit-Testing/README.md

 # To Run all the test cases
-use command : npm run test
+use command : npm run test OR npm test